ryanlaics/RECTSI/README.md

 # ReCTSi: Resource-efficient Correlated Time Series Imputation via Decoupled Pattern Learning and Completeness-aware Attentions

-Welcome to the official repository for the paper "ReCTSi: Resource-efficient Correlated Time Series Imputation via Decoupled Pattern Learning and Completeness-aware Attentions."
-This repository contains the necessary code, datasets, and supplemental material related to the paper.
+Welcome to the anonymous repository for the paper "ReCTSi: Resource-efficient Correlated Time Series Imputation via Decoupled Pattern Learning and Completeness-aware Attentions," currently under review for KDD 2024.
+This repository provides access to the code, datasets, and additional materials associated with our submission.

 ## Supplemental Material